 Why are you so interested in sugars and sweeteners?

-When I started conducting research with sugar substitutes in 1990, I found myself having so much fun learning about sugars & sweeteners that I began to think that many people might be interested in becoming better informed about these foods that were more ubiquitous in our lives than ever before.
+When I started conducting research with sugar substitutes in 1990, I found myself having so much fun learning about sugars and sweeteners.
+I began to think that many people might be interested in becoming better informed about these foods that were more ubiquitous in our lives than ever before.

-So, in 1996, a faculty colleague and I wrote a book called “Food for Special Dietary Uses: Dietetics, Sugar Substitutes, Fat Substitutes, Salt Substitutes, International Regulation, and Market,” published in Portuguese in São Paulo, Brazil by Livraria Varela.
+So, in 1996, a faculty colleague and I wrote a book called "Food for Special Dietary Uses: Dietetics, Sugar Substitutes, Fat Substitutes, Salt Substitutes, International Regulation, and Market," published in Portuguese in São Paulo, Brazil by Livraria Varela.
 Over 1300 references, mainly about sweeteners, were cited, with over 40 charts and tables on detailed information about the properties and applications of sixty sweeteners approved around the world.
-Today, it still is a reference tool for students, researchers, teachers, food industry and lay people in Brazil.
+Today, it still is a reference tool for students, researchers, teachers, the food industry, and laypeople in Brazil.

-Fast forward to 2016, and having been in the U.S. for almost twenty years, I saw a need for a blog that is impartial, is not trying to persuade the public about this one sweetener that is best for everybody.
-A blog that did not contain a personal opinion and does not make any assumptions about sugars and sweeteners available to consumers in the U.S. Seeing that need, I sought to fill it with the What Sugar Blog.
+Fast forward to 2016, after living in the U.S. for almost twenty years, I saw a need for a blog that is impartial and not trying to persuade the public about this one sweetener that is best for everybody.
+A blog that did not contain a personal opinion nor made assumptions about the healthiest sweetener sold in stores across the U.S. Seeing that need, I sought to fill it with the What Sugar Blog.

 Why are you blogging?

-Sugars and sweet foods are among the most popular and widely consumed of all foods.
-That, combined with the widespread confusion over what each sugar, syrup and sweetener really is, makes it evident that consumers desperately need to better understand about them so they can make smart choices and keep uptodate with the latest sweeteners to enter the market.
+Sugars and sweet foods are among the most popular and widely consumed foods.
+That, combined with the widespread confusion over what each sweetener really is, makes it evident that we desperately need to better understand them so we can make smart choices and keep up to date with the latest sweeteners to enter the market.

 WHY YOU SHOULD TRUST ME + DISCLOSURE